input-output-hk/cardanodocs.com-archived/_docs/technical/2017-01-08-wallet-frontend.md

 ---
 layout: default
-title: Daedalus Client API
+title: Cardano SL Wallet Frontend
-permalink: /technical/wallets/
+permalink: /technical/wallet-frontend/
 group: technical
 ---
 [//]: # (Reviewed at ac0126b2753f1f5ca6fbfb555783fbeb1aa141bd)

-# What is Daedalus
+# Cardano SL Wallet Frontend

 In developing Cardano SL, the need arose for a UI from which users could access their funds, send and receive transactions, and perform other tasks related to